eush77/much/README.md

 `much` — pager with depth support.

-Fold function and object bodies interactively.
+Fold JavaScript functions, objects and blocks interactively in the pager.

 ## Example